PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/Lesson1.md

 vagrant:/vagrant/MusicRecommender$ ls
 build.sbt  data  engine.json  manifest.json  pio.log  project  src  target
 ```
-In step 2 we generated an app id and an access key.
-In that step’s example, the app id was 1.
-If we didn’t write that down and can’t remember, we can always find the app id and access key by asking PredictionIO to list the apps:
+In step 2 we generated an app name and an access key.
+In that step’s example, the app name was MusicApp.
+If we didn’t write that down and can’t remember, we can always find the app name and access key by asking PredictionIO to list the apps:

 ```
 vagrant@vagrant-ubuntu-trusty-64:/vagrant$ pio app list